Epidemiology Masters Degrees & Graduate Programs in Milwaukee

 Epidemiology is largely based on methodology, which makes quantitative aptitude a must for success.
 Students should be meticulous, logical, culturally sensitive and able to work independently.
 Epidemiology graduate schools mostly base their programs on English, science and mathematics classes.

 In order to apply for admission to epidemiology programs, students must request admission by special arrangement.
 Some schools offer this degree through their School of Public Health (MPH).
 Ph.D. epidemiology programs often require a minimum of a master’s in a related field.
 Life experience also factors into admissions criteria.

-Epidemiology graduate students can choose to specialize in areas such as: cardiovascular disease, cancer, clinical approaches, infectious disease, neurological issues and genetic problems.
+Epidemiology masters students can choose to specialize in areas such as: cardiovascular disease, cancer, clinical approaches, infectious disease, neurological issues and genetic problems.
 Most schools share the same basic educational curriculum:

-According to the Bureau of Labor Statistics (BLS), the median annual wages for epidemiologists were $65,270 in 2012.
+According to the Bureau of Labor Statistics (BLS), the median annual wages for epidemiologists were $74,560 in 2020.
 The factors that may affect an epidemiologist’s salary include certification, years of experience, type of employer and location.
-The BLS predicts a 10 percent increase in jobs in this profession between 2012 and 2022.
+The BLS predicts a 10 percent increase in jobs in this profession between 2020 to 2030.
 A heightened awareness of bioterrorism and rare but infectious diseases, such as West Nile Virus or Avian flu, is expected to drive job growth.
+(Source: BLS.gov)